 When we receive a request through the My Falkirk online portal, we collect your name, address and contact details.
 For our investigation notebooks we may also record your date of birth.
 For some services, such as back door collections or large green bin requests we may collect additional information on your health to support your request.
 In order to process Fixed Penalty Notices, we will record the location, date and time of the incident.
 For Environmental Improvement Fund applications, we may collect additional information such as bank details to award grant funding.

 At our recycle centres, we record details of any vans entering the site.
 In addition to your name, address, date and time of visit, we will also record your vehicle registration and the waste items being deposited; this will assist us in identifying domestic waste in trade vehicles.

-We also keep copies of your communications with us and our responses.
+We also keep copies of your communications and our responses.

 Where do we collect information from?

 In most cases, we will collect it directly from you.
-That may be in person, by telephone, on a paper or online form, by email or letter.
+That may be in person, by telephone, on a paper or online form (such as My Falkirk), by email or letter.

 We have CCTV at our recycling centres and use Automatic Number Place Recognition (ANPR) equipment to capture your vehicles registration plate.